disam8853/hadoor/README.md

 In local development, `dotenv` is used, so you can only create a file called `.env` in root directory. `dotenv` will work as expect.

-For more informaiton about dotenv, visit [dotenv](https://github.com/motdotla/dotenv#readme).
+For more information about dotenv, visit [dotenv](https://github.com/motdotla/dotenv#readme).

 ## start server